 Film Streams is seeking Fall Interns!
 These individuals will work closely with our six-person administrative staff (Executive Director, Communications Director, Operations Manager, Program and Outreach Coordinator, Development Associate, and Accountant).
 General duties include: Data entry, distribution of marketing materials, mailing assembly (weekly membership mailings and larger mailing projects), as well as general office duties (copying, filing, etc.).
-Our Fall Interns are also expected to provide support leading up to and on the day of our annual gala.
+Our Fall Interns are also expected to provide support leading up to and on the day of special events outside of normal office hours.

 Qualified candidates will have a basic knowledge of general computer and internet applications, an ability to maintain effectiveness with a variety of tasks, and a desire to work towards team success while supporting Film Streams’ mission of enhancing the cultural environment of the Omaha-Council Bluffs area through the presentation and discussion of film as an art form.
 A flexible weekday schedule is ideal and access to personal transportation is preferred.

 If interested, please see the full job description below.
 To apply, send a resume and schedule availability by Friday, May 29 to email@example.com.
 Candidates must be available to interview in person or by phone during the first week of June.

-Film Streams, Omaha’s nonprofit cinema, is now accepting submissions for our fifth annual Local Filmmakers Showcase—a curated program featuring work by area artists.
+Film Streams, Omaha’s nonprofit cinema, is now accepting submissions for our sixth annual Local Filmmakers Showcase—a curated program featuring work by area artists.

 Filmmakers are invited to submit their work for consideration electronically or by mail.
-Send a DVD along with the attached submission form (also available for download at http://j.mp/1OKJLgH) to: Film Streams, Attn: Patrick Kinney, P.O.
+Send a DVD along with the attached submission form (also available for download at http://j.mp/1OKJLgH) to: Film Streams, Attn: Brooke Masek, P.O.
 Box 8485, Omaha, NE 68108.
 Please note that materials, including DVDs, will not be returned to you.
 Or, send a link to your film and the completed submission form to firstname.lastname@example.org.
 There is no fee for entry.

-Films must be completed at the time of submission and received by Film Streams no later than July 25, 2014.
+Films must be completed at the time of submission and received by Film Streams no later than July 23, 2015.
 A maximum of three submissions are allowed per filmmaker.
 It is the filmmakers’ responsibility to gain permissions for music prior to submission.
 We will not consider any film that violates another artist’s intellectual property.

-More details about the 2014 Local Filmmakers Showcase, which will take place in October, will be announced later this summer.
-Filmmakers whose films are selected for the showcase (as well as their families and friends) will be invited to an opening night celebration and screening.
+Filmmakers whose films are selected for the showcase (as well as their families and friends) will be invited to an opening night celebration and screening on Thursday, October 8.
 All filmmakers chosen will also receive a percentage of the box office for the week-long run at Film Streams’ Ruth Sokolof Theater, plus an honorarium.
 New in 2015, the Local Filmmaker Showcase program will tour the region, with potential stops at cinemas in Nebraska, Iowa, and South Dakota.

 This year’s exciting jury will be announced soon.
 Past juries have included Saddle Creek Records artists The Faint, the staff of Omaha’s Jackson Street Booksellers, and staff writers from the Omaha World-Herald.
 Films of all types and running times will be considered for the program, which will be approximately 90 to 150 minutes in length in its entirety.
 Aside from time constraints, the program’s format will be determined by the quality and diversity of films under consideration.